 4. Bone spurs can form to compensate for too much motion

-Over time, the motion in the spine will usually lead to disc degeneration and joint instability.
-When this happens, bone spurs (small irregular growths on the bone, also called osteophytes) typically form on the facet joints in response to joint instability (from the degeneration).
+Over time, excessive motion in your spine will usually lead to disc degeneration and joint instability.
+When this happens, bone spurs—or small, irregular growths on the bone—typically form on your facet joints in response to joint instability from the degeneration.

 Bone spurs can be a normal part of aging and do not directly cause pain.
-However, they may become large enough to cause irritation or entrapment of nerves passing through spinal structures, and this may result in diminished room for the nerves to pass (called spinal stenosis).
+However, they may become large enough to irritate or entrap nerves passing through spinal structures.
+This may result in diminished room for the nerves to pass—which is referred to as spinal stenosis.

-Over time, degeneration of the facet joints in the lower back can result in formation of a fluid-filled sac called a synovial cyst.
+Over time, degeneration of the facet joints in your lower back can result in the formation of a fluid-filled sac called a synovial cyst.
 These cysts are benign, but if they put pressure on the spinal canal they can, like bone spurs, cause symptoms of spinal stenosis.

-5. Disc degeneration leads to pain from micro-motion
+5. Disc degeneration may lead to pain from micro-motion

-Disc degeneration in the spine can create excessive micro-motion at a vertebral level and lead to lower back pain, a condition termed degenerative disc disease.
+Disc degeneration in your spine can create excessive micro-motion at a vertebral level and lead to lower back pain, a condition termed degenerative disc disease.

 Common symptoms of degenerative disc disease include: